Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 ## Background & Motivation

 The invite system is based on the creation of a secure channel between two peers, a claimer and a greeter.
-This is done using the Short Authentication String algorithm and requires a couple of messages to exchange by the peers, along with some acknowledgments.
+This is done using the Short Authentication String algorithm (SAS) and requires a couple of messages to be exchanged by the peers, along with some acknowledgments.

 In the following paragraphs, we'll use the term `invite protocol` to describe the rules that define the **content** of those messages and what the clients are expected to do with them.
 We'll use the term `invite transport` to describe the semantics behind the **handling** of those messages between the clients and the server.
 This RFC is mostly about the `invite transport` while `invite protocol` is almost left untouched.